GDPR in construction: Are you prepared?

 - Performance of contract: The data in question should be processed in order to allow/facilitate the performance of a contract that the data subject is part of.
 Data processing can also be a way for the data subject to initiate a contract agreement.

 - Legal requirement: The controller is obliged by the national or European law to process the personal data.

 - Vital interests: In cases of emergency (eg. medical), the processing of personal data is allowed in order to protect interests of vital importance either for the data subject or another person in connection with the subject.

 Consent in the center of attention

-Consent could be defined as an explicit, informed and voluntarily given manifestation of the data subject’s intentions.
+Consent could be defined as an explicit, informed and voluntarily given a manifestation of the data subject’s intentions.
 The consent should be provided through an affirmative statement or action and it should not be omnibus.
 Simply put, the data subjects should be able to offer their consent for every data processing action separately.
 In the same sense, they should also be able to withdraw their consent in an easy and straightforward way.

-All in all, here are the nine central points that need to be satisfied for a consent to be valid according the GDPR requirements:
+All in all, here are the nine central points that need to be satisfied for a consent to be valid according to the GDPR requirements:

 - Simple and understandable language: The consent form should be written in a simple and straight-forward way.
 Furthermore, it should be written in a language that the individual can understand.
 This means that companies who are collaborating with customers from other countries should translate their privacy policies into the local language.